izaaseiler/izaaseiler/README.md

 ## Hi there!
 It's me, Iza 👩

-- 🌱 Currently learning JavaScript, Html e CSS
+- 🌱 Currently learning JavaScript, Html and CSS
 - 🎓 Student of systems analysis and development

 <div>